AniList/submission-manual/docs/criteria.md

 * [AniDB](https://anidb.net) is very good at tracking staff roles, but names should always be double-checked for accuracy.  \(Example: [Ginga Eiyuu Densetsu](https://anidb.net/perl-bin/animedb.pl?show=anime&aid=584)\)
 * [Wikipedia Japan](https://ja.wikipedia.org/) can be good for information on characters, as well as specific magazine issues for print serialization manga. \(Example: [Hibiki: Shousetsuka ni Naru Houhou](https://ja.wikipedia.org/wiki/響_〜小説家になる方法〜)\)
-* [Pixiv Encyclopedia](https://dic.pixiv.net/) can often be useful for not only character names, but all manner of information, similar to Wikipedia, a lot of information gets collated into series pages. \(Example: [3gatsu no Lion](https://github.com/AniList/Submission-Manual/tree/a75a145be94b07fe00ba94c797a3d65e0ee28116/a/3月のライオン/README.md)\)
+* [Pixiv Encyclopedia](https://dic.pixiv.net/) can often be useful for not only character names, but all manner of information, similar to Wikipedia, a lot of information gets collated into series pages.
 * [MyAnimeList](https://myanimelist.net/), [MangaUpdates](https://www.mangaupdates.com/), and [Kitsu](https://kitsu.io/explore/anime) are often sourced - whilst this is OK, these alone aren’t always accurate enough, as they can often contain errors.
-However, please link the first two if they exist, especially as [AniList](http://anilist.co) _**requires**_ the works' [MAL ID](../../submission-form/general/misc/myanimelist-id.md) for mapping series between the two websites for list imports.
+However, please link the first two if they exist, especially as [AniList](http://anilist.co) _**requires**_ the works' [MAL ID](./submissions.html#myanimelist-id) for mapping series between the two websites for list imports.
 * Anime and manga aggregators \(streaming/scanlation hosting sites\) should almost never be used as a single or primary source.
 They usually lack or have incorrect data.

 #### Anime Specific